Background

 Composition

 Many of the original expat members have returned to their home countries and now more than two-thirds of all members are locals.
 In HK Mensa the membership embraces a wide variety of interests and professions including doctors, dentists, architects, lawyers and executives from the IT, import/export trading and media sectors.
-The youngest member is 14 and the oldest in the 70s.
+The youngest member is 4 years old and the oldest is over 70.

 Variety